IndiciaConnectivity/Indicia.HubSpot/README.md

 The Indicia.HubSpot client still needs a lot of work.
 Things that immediately pop into mind:

-- Fix the batch Read, Create and Update implementations to include a response
 - OAuth support
 - Support for the other object API types (Line Item, Product, Ticket, Quote)
 - Support for the non-object API types (Properties, Pipelines, Engagements, ...)
 - Tests
 - Examples
-- Publish in NuGet repository

 ## Getting started